kubeflow/kubeflow/components/crud-web-apps/tensorboards/README.md

 6. Run: `npm link kubeflow` to link the `kubeflow` module to the frontend

+7. Run: `ng serve`

-#### To use the whole app, you will also need to run the [Tensorboard Controller](https://github.com/kandrio98/kubeflow/blob/master/components/tensorboard-controller/README.md).
+#### To use the whole app, you will also need to run the [Tensorboard Controller](https://github.com/kubeflow/kubeflow/blob/master/components/tensorboard-controller/README.md).

 - The UI of the TWA is simple and intuitive